dev-fanto/PTCGP-GPHostBot/README.md

-# Click'r Backup for Social HUB Automation
+# PTCGP-GPHostBot Auto Host GP

 This repository contains a backup scenario created with **Click'r version 3.2.0**.
 The scenario is designed to automate specific actions within the 'Social HUB' section of PTCGP.
 Below, you will find instructions for setup and a brief description of the scenario's functionality.